markmac99/allsky/README.md

-This is the source code for the Wireless Allsky Camera project described [on Instructables](http://www.instructables.com/id/Wireless-All-Sky-Camera/).
+This is the source code for the Wireless Allsky Camera project described [on Instructables](http://www.instructables.com/id/Wireless-All-Sky-Camera/), but modified to work with an IP Camera.

 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/camera-header-photo.jpg)